"Just when you thought it was safe to go back in the water."

 - Fleeting Demographic Rule: In-universe example.
 Chief Brody is convinced a series of mysterious deaths and disappearances at sea are the work of another shark.
 Despite the events of four years before, and Brody presenting the selectmen with photographic evidence of the shark, they and the mayor fire him for his "paranoia" (and for panicking beachgoers by firing his weapon at a school of bluefish).
 And they keep the beaches open once again.

-- Foreshadowing: It is foreshadowed on two seperate occasions how the shark is killed in the end.
-The marine biologist investigating the orca carcass caused by the shark mentions how sharks are attracted to rhythmic underwater sounds.
+- Foreshadowing: It is foreshadowed on two separate occasions how the shark is killed in the end.
+The marine biologist investigating the orca carcass killed by the shark mentions how sharks are attracted to rhythmic underwater sounds.
 When Brody's deputy and another assistant are searching for bodies on the sea floor, they find an electrical cable, and quickly drop it back to the bottom.
 At the end, Brody finds another electrical cable, and attracts the shark by bashing the cable with a bat, causing the sounds.
 The shark bites the cable, and gets electrocuted.

 - Good Scars, Evil Scars: To show how evil the shark is, they make sure to burn half of its face.